banner image

 While family and friends may be good listeners and potentially a great support to you, a mental health professional has years of specialized training and experience in understanding human behavior, emotion, and complex problems.
 As your therapist, I can provide you with an objective level of insight that those closest to you may not recognize or feel freely able to share.
 I can help you approach your situation in a new way– teach you new skills, help you gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won’t have to worry about others “knowing my business.”
 Lastly, if your situation provokes a great deal of negative emotion, if you’ve been confiding in a friend or family member, there is the risk that once you are feeling better you could start avoiding that person, so you aren’t reminded of this difficult time in your life.

-If you still desire to seek assistance from your insurance, I do offer the option to receive a copy of the required documentation you need to seek reimbursement for your out-of-network benefits.
+*If you wish to work with me and I do not accept your particular insurance, I do offer the option to receive a copy of the required documentation you need to seek reimbursement for your out-of-network benefits.
 If you have any other questions on this, I would be happy to discuss this with you, and/or explain this further.

 Why shouldn’t I just use medication?